Discover Noto in Japan | NOTO DMC

 • Walking tour led by an English-speaking guide and local villager

-• Wander through Ozawa and hear about the life with the “magaki” that has been handed down by everyone in the village.
+• Wander through Ozawa and learn about the village’s tradition of “magaki” that has been passed down by its residents.

 Shiroyone Senmaida terraced rice paddies